BEYOND TALENT: WHEN A GREAT READ ISN’T GOOD ENOUGH

 I’ve had a couple show creators tell me about how they met someone at the gym, Starbucks, hardware store, etc., liked them, and decided in a moment of brilliant clarity to cast this “fresh face/voice.”
 The same can happen if they see a stand up or musician they like and they assume that the skill in one performing arena should easily translate to voice acting.

-Every time I hear a story echoing this scenario (and I hear them fairly often), it brings a grin to my face.
+Every time I hear a harry story of the mal-cast famous person (and I hear them fairly often), it brings a grin to my face.

 I write further on the financial realities of casting and being an actor HERE.